Mass health and all major insurances accepted.

 3. Cleaning the Canals

-The infected pulp is carefully removed, and the canals are cleaned, disinfected, and shaped for filling.
-This process can take 30–60 minutes, depending on the complexity.
+The infected pulp is removed, and the canals are cleaned, disinfected, and shaped.
+Teeth with multiple or curved canals take longer.

 4. Filling and Sealing the Tooth